tidyverse/tidyverse.org/content/blog/tidymodels-2024-q1/index.md

 </div>

 Both methods also append on the left-hand side of the data frame, rather than the right-hand side.
 This means that prediction columns are always visible when printed, even for data frames with many columns.
+As you might expect, the order of the columns is the same for both methods as well.

 ## New autoplot type for workflow sets

 Many tidymodels objects have [`autoplot()`](https://ggplot2.tidyverse.org/reference/autoplot.html) methods for quickly getting a sense of the most important aspects of an object.
-For workflow sets, the method shows the value of the calcualted performance metrics, as well as the respective rank of each workflow in the set.
+For workflow sets, the method shows the value of the calculated performance metrics, as well as the respective rank of each workflow in the set.
 Let's put together a workflow set on the actual `mtcars` data and take a look at the default autoplot.

 <div class="highlight">